 Following extraction activities, the operator=s consultant conducts post-extraction cross-section surveys of the extraction site and any areas of the project site that were not accessible during the spring monitoring surveys.
-The post-extraction surveys of the extraction site and subsequent overlays of the post-extraction data onto the pre-extraction and design data (drafted cross-sections) assists in determining operator compliance with the seasonal extraction plan and shows those areas of the extracted volumes of sediment.
+The post-extraction surveys of the extraction site and subsequent overlays of the post-extraction data onto the pre-extraction and design data (drafted cross-sections) assists in determining operator compliance with the seasonal extraction plan and shows those areas of the extraction site that need further grading.
+Post-season monitoring data are used to calculate actual extracted volumes of sediment.
 The fall post-extraction surveys then become the baseline for analyzing future sediment deposition and conditions when overlaid with the following season's spring monitoring surveys.